moerv9/sentiment/docs/5_Sentiment.md

 To make better trading decisions some more filters and data cleaning after reading the tweet data from the database is needed.

 Since sentiment analysis libraries are obviously not able to declare a sentiment polarity to all the words in the world, it tends to classify a lot of the words and thus their tweets as neutral.
 When going through the acquired database, there were a lot of *neutral* tweets.
-This would decrease the impact of positive and negative tweets in the calcuation and since most of the tweets were not really useful tweets anyway, they were excluded.
+This would decrease the impact of positive and negative tweets in the calculation and since most of the tweets were not really useful tweets anyway, they were excluded.
 Many neutral tweets contained bad grammar, random words, only hashtags or a lot of gibberish.
-Filtering out neutral tweets was a necessary step and is achieved with just one line of code [See here](6_Trading.md#filtering-neutral-tweetshttps://www.salesforce.com/in/saas/).
+Filtering out neutral tweets was a necessary step and is achieved with just one line of code ([See here](6_Trading.md#filtering-neutral-tweets)).

 With these sentiment values and their meaning at hand some more calculations will be made to build a [strategy](6_Trading.md#strategy) for signals, when a buy or sell order is made.